 Money Back and Responding in Time

 When sales come in below expectations most policies provide for return premiums.
 Some surplus and excess policies do not make such allowances however, so it is important to discuss projected revenues with your agent to avoid overpaying.
+Our advice is to estimate at the low end of expectations, but set money aside for the bill after the audit if you end up having a better than projected year.

 Please call a Gordon Atlantic Insurance professional to discuss the best possible insurance program for you by calling toll free at 1-800-649-3252.
 Prefer to type versus talk?
 Click below for a return email or phone call.